Border patrol: 100 illegal immigrants arrested, parboiled rice, others seized – The Sun Nigeria

 48 hours after it was launched, thousands of travelers, businessmen groaned over huge losses that sprang from what they said was a total closure of the border.

-In various viral videos, they claimed they were stranded at various borders for close to 12 hours.
+In viral videos, commuters had claimed they were stranded for several hours at nigerian borders.

-However, the Customs has maintained that the borders are not shut but heavily policed to ensure security operatives dealt decisively with those found flouting government’s laws.
+Customs has maintained that the borders are not shut, but heavily policed to ensure security operatives deal decisively with those found flouting government’s laws.

 Leave a Reply